-One of the early symptoms of lupus is a low-grade fever for no apparent reason.
-Because it may hover somewhere between 98.5˚F (36.9˚C) and 101˚F (38.3˚C), you might not think to see a doctor.
+Your fever may hover somewhere between 98.5˚F (36.9˚C) and 101˚F (38.3˚C), so you might not think to see a doctor.
 People with lupus may experience this type of fever off and on.

 Lupus treatment usually results in renewed hair growth.
-But if you develop lesions on your scalp, hair loss in those areas may be permanent.
+But hair loss in those areas may be permanent if you develop lesions on your scalp.